SBS6 wants a show with Johan Derksen and Raymond Mens on the United States

 road trip

-Male jump to Derksen to travel to the United States.
+Mens is looking forward to traveling to the United States with Derksen.
 “For me, it’s been a dream for a long time to do a series about America, showing the real America.
-So not New York or Los Angeles, but really deeper in America.
+So not New York or Los Angeles, but really deeper into America.
 Then the idea of doing a musical road trip came up. quickly popped in.
 Down the Mississippi, because there’s a lot of music history there and you come into contact with Americans.

 “Devoted bacon guru.
 Award-winning explorer.
 Internet junkie.
 Web lover.”